Traffic Division & Other Infractions

 While it is not mandatory that the court send out notification, a reminder notice is generated and mailed to the address listed on the citation.
 If your address is different than the one listed on the citation, you should contact the court.
 This will ensure that you receive a reminder notice and help avoid paying additional penalties.

-If you do not take care of your traffic citation in a timely manner, a civil assessment of $300.00 will be added to the bail amount currently due.
+If you do not take care of your traffic citation in a timely manner, or may be convicted of the citation (pursuant to CVC 40903).

 The court may authorize collection actions on the bail amount and the civil assessment, including wage garnishments, attachments of your bank accounts and personal property, and the filing of liens on your real property.